Zamorano offers young people from different countries and backgrounds the opportunity to become professional leaders

 with skills and values, capable of transforming companies and organizations that respond to current challenges in Latin America and the world.

-- Zamorano University will remain a leading institution recognized for the quality and impact of its graduates, education, applied research, and outreach in the development of sustainable agriculture, agro-industry and natural resources.
+- Zamorano will continue to be a leading Pan-American university, recognized for the quality and impact of its graduates, education, applied research and outreach on the development of sustainable agriculture, agro industries and natural resources.

-- Zamorano develops leaders based on rigorous programs, academic excellence, Learning by Doing, and values and character development, contributing to socio-economic progress.
+- Zamorano develops leaders based on rigorous programs, academic excellence, learning-by-doing, values and character development, and contributes to socio economic progress.

 - Academic Excellence: We continuously evaluate and monitor our educational system, identifying the needs of the environment and the knowledge that the future leaders of Latin America must have to be successful.